hzeller/rpi-gpio-dma-demo/README.md

 The limited resolution in the 100ns range of the scope did not read the frequency correctly for the Pi 3 (so it only shows 58.8Mhz above) but if we zoom in, we see the 65.8Mhz

+Preliminary measurements with the Pi 5 shows that it is slower than even the Raspberry Pi 1: The Raspberry Pi 5 only reaches about **20Mhz**.
+This is probably due to the GPIO not handled anymore by the processor directly, but by the external RP1 peripheral chip that is connected with a PCIe lane.

 ![](img/rpi3-direct-loop-zoom.png)